andrewchambers/blackhole/README.md

 - Any data printed by hooks will be relayed back to the sending client over stdin/stder.
 - Metadata of uploads can be prepended to the data processed by your hooks.
+- You should be able to change the upload directory by setting TMPDIR on most operating systems